 Currently, the rapid spread of coronavirus (COVID-19) globally has resulted in increased travel restrictions, and disruption and shutdown of businesses.
-The Company has experienced, and may continue to experience, impacts from quarantines, market downturns and changes in customer behavior related to the pandemic and impacts on its workforce if the spread of the virus widens and becomes of longer duration.
-Media has been designated an essential business, therefore the Company's operations are continuing.
+The outbreak and any preventative or protective actions that the Company has taken and may continue to take, or may be imposed on the Company by governmental intervention, in respect of this virus may result in a period of disruption to the Company's financial reporting capabilities, its printing operations, and its operations generally.
+COVID-19 is impacting, and may continue to impact, the Company's customers, distribution partners, advertisers, production facilities, and third parties, and could result in additional loss of advertising revenue or supply chain disruption.
+Media was designated an essential business, therefore the Company's operations have continued throughout the pandemic.
 While digital subscriptions grew in the first half of 2020, the Company experienced decreased demand for its print and digital advertising.
 As a result, the Company implemented measures to reduce costs and preserve cash flow.
 These measures include reduction in the quarterly dividend rate, decreases in employee compensation, as well as reductions in discretionary spending.
 In addition, the Company will benefit from the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 However, these measures may not be sufficient to fully offset the impact of the COVID-19 pandemic on the Company's business and, as such, the Company's results of operations may be negatively impacted.